Amazon River Ecosystem and Biodiversity

 The arapaima is locally known as pirarucu or paiche and it is the largest freshwater scaled fish known to humans.
-It lives exclusively in the Amazon River and can reach a length of over nine feet long (almost 3 meters long) and weight over 440 lbs (200kg).
+It lives exclusively in the Amazon River and its tributaries and can reach a length of over nine feet long (almost 3 meters long) and weight over 440 lbs (200 kg).
 This species is a favorite among fishermen and have become a victim of overfishing.
 Because they come to the surface every five to fifteen minutes to breathe in air, they are easy to catch.
 Fishermen usually use harpoons and nets.
 Its meat is part of the culinary culture of the Amazon and is sought after for its taste.
 The arapaima is considered to be a living fossil that has not evolved for more than 20 million years and had no predators other than men.

 According the BBC, errors in its classification has pushed the species closer to extinction.
 The latest taxonomic review was done over 160 years ago.
 Today they know that there are at least four species of arapaima.
 While some populations are increasing others are being overfished and driven to extinction.